-To complete the course successfully and be eligible for Qualified Teacher Status you must be assessed against and achieve all of the Department for Education teacher professional standards.
-There are also four modules to pass over the year for the award of Post Graduate Certificate in Education with QTS:
+To complete the course successfully and be eligible for Qualified Teacher Status you must be assessed against and achieve all of the Department for Education teachers' standards.

-We provide subject knowledge booster sessions in phonics, maths, English and science across the year to support you in your developing understanding of the national curriculum.
+We provide subject knowledge booster sessions and/or revision information in systematic synthetic phonics, maths, English and science across the year to support you in your developing understanding of the national curriculum.
 By the end of your training, you will have a secure knowledge and understanding of all subjects allowing you to teach effectively.

 The New Approach

 Under the new approach all providers are expected to make an assessment of your English and mathematics knowledge before Qualified Teacher Status or Early Years Teacher Status is awarded.
 ITT providers must, as an accreditation requirement, assure that trainees have these skills either during the selection process, or later during the training programme.
 Any work to address shortfalls in English and mathematics would be undertaken by you in addition to other aspects of your training

 We regard your privacy as important and any personal information you give to us will be used in accordance with the Data Protection Act and the General Data Protection Regulations.

 We do not store personal information about individuals who visit this site except where they provide contact information via our contact us page and contact forms available on various pages throughout the website.

 Any information you provide will only be used for the reasons specified and it will not be shared with any third party without your consent, unless required by law.

 Your contact details are kept securely and are only accessed by authorised members of staff as part of the provision of school services.
 If you do not wish us to keep this contact information please tell us.